H1nkik/Trustworthy-Clustering/README.md

 munkres == 1.1.4 (optional)
 pandas == 2.0.3
 **Data**
-INPUT: d$\times$n matrix
+INPUT: dxn matrix

 STL-10 (HOG): This process is shown in [(https://pages.github.com/)](https://pages.github.com/).

 Yale : This process is shown in [Yale-FaceRecognition](https://github.com/chenshen03/Yale-FaceRecognition).
 Raw data is uploaded as "yale_hog.npy".

 Others: Shown in "Data process.ipynb".

 ## Usage
-We provide a GPU/CPU version for MacOS and Linux.
-(Unknown for Windows) Just `python TDEC.py`.
+We provide a GPU/CPU version for MacOS and Linux (Unknown for Windows).

+Just `python TDEC.py`.

 Or submit `TDEC.sh`.